WCS-Marine/local-reef-pressures/README.md

 #### `data/report-cards/`:

-Contains data to produce the individual report cards, one for each of the 83 Bioclimatic Units (BCUs).
+Contains data to produce the individual report cards, one for each of the 83 refugia (aka Bioclimatic Units: BCUs).

 ### `R/`